Frequently Asked Questions

 Our standard pads are all 6.5cm wide at the gusset.
 Our SLIM pads are 5cm wide at the gusset.
 The wings also have two snap options to suit different width underwear, meaning you can tighten or loosen the wings as needed depending on the width of your gusset.
 The SLIM pads have smaller wings so the Extra core option is not available on SLIM pads.

 If you measure the pads you currently use, you can pick a similar length from our collection.
-However, you will also want to refer to the capacity chart to choose your length and core strength.
 Some will prefer a longer thinner pad, others may prefer a shorter, thicker pad.
 We offer many options to suit as many people as possible.
+Please contact us if you need something different.

-You can also extend how long pads last when using them for menstruation by using interlabial pads (Insert link to interlabial pads) and of course the more often you wash your pads, the less you need to buy overall.
+You can also extend how long pads last when using them for menstruation by using interlabial pad and of course the more often you wash your pads, the less you need to buy overall.
 We would recommend starting with 4 or 5 and then building up your collection once you know how long they last and which style suits you best for your period.
 You may prefer different lengths or widths for nights as opposed to days for example.
-Our starter packs are a great way to buy a selection of pads at a good price – you can choose 5 different pads to try and we give you a free wetbag for storing them.
-Use the coupon code ‘STARTER’ to get this special price.
+Our starter packs are a great way to buy a selection of pads at a good price, or if you buy 5 pads, we will send you a free wetbag with your order for storing them.

 From a menstrual point of view, according to https://www.moneysavingexpert.com/family/cheap-sanitary-products/ the average menstruating person will use around 10,500 menstrual products over their menstruating lifetime at an average cost of £1,470 at 2019 product prices.
 This is before taking leakage and other costs into consideration (See their link for more details and breakdowns).
 Minivivi pads are tested to 200 washes (but should last much longer if looked after properly) so assuming each smaller Minivivi pad lasts 200 uses, you would need 52.5 to cover the 10,500 single use products, at a cost of £446.25 and with much higher capacity in each pad, most people find they need significantly fewer changes with washable products as well, saving even more money.
 This is over the entire lifetime of menstruating.
 On a monthly basis you will only need around 10-15 Minivivi pads and they can be washed with towels at the end of the week so no increase in washing or laundering costs.